wixplosives/tsx-air/docs/svelte.md

 - Proprietary templating syntax (with rich yet limited capabilities)
 - Far from being a standard - at the time of writing, 20k starred on github (Angular: 49k, React: 132K, Vue: 143K)
 - Less mature
+- Tooling is ok, but does not match TSX/JSX (ex in VSCode, autocomplete, renaming etc work sporadically)

 ## In depth review
 ### TypeScript Support